jramotowska/exercise/docs.md

 This documentation decribes how to use the Karel automated robotic toothbrush.

-Note that tis toothbrush is totally safe to use for children, adults, pets, wildlife and even trees.
+Note that tis toothbrush is totally safe to use for children, adults, pets, wildlife.